 COMMERCIAL PAPER - A short-term borrowing tool typically used to raise money needed to cover cash-flow deficits.
-Maturation on Commercial Paper does not exceed nine months (270 days) and averages about 30 days.
+Maturation on commercial paper does not exceed nine months (270 days) and averages about 30 days.
+However, the TransNet Commercial Paper Program has a longer maturation period.

-COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) FUNDS - Funds established to account for revenues from the federal government and expenditures as prescribed under the CDBG Program.
+COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) FUNDS - Funds established to account for revenues from the federal government and expenditures as prescribed under the Community Development Block Grant Program.

-COMPREHENSIVE ANNUAL FINANCIAL REPORT (CAFR) - A report prepared by the City Auditor and Comptroller's Office that summarizes financial data for the previous fiscal year in a standardized format.
-The CAFR is organized by fund and contains two basic types of information: a balance sheet that compares assets with liabilities and fund balance; and an operating statement that compares revenues with expenditures.
+COMPREHENSIVE ANNUAL FINANCIAL REPORT (CAFR) - A report prepared by the City Comptroller's Office that summarizes financial data from the previous fiscal year in a standardized format.
+The CAFR is organized by fund and contains two basic types of information: a balance sheet that compares assets with liabilities and fund balance, and an operating statement that compares revenues with expenditures.